The 4 Levels Of Strategy: The Difference & How To Apply Them

 These strategies involve resource allocation, measurable goals, and a focus on continuous improvement, all within the context of individual functions.

-The secret to a successful functional level strategy
+The secret to a successful functional strategy

-Now, having each department equipped with a well-defined functional strategy is an excellent beginning.
+Having each department equipped with a well-defined functional strategy is an excellent beginning.
 But beware of the pitfalls of isolating each functional area in its own strategy bubble; that's venturing into siloed territory.

 There are two pivotal aspects to keep in mind for a successful functional strategy: